JakeVanderGriend/protocols/Western_Blotting_Workflow.md

 Immunoblot:

-1. After imaging gel, transfer into a clear plastic square dish with transfer buffer, allow to sit for 15 minutes (Do this immediately after imaging to keep the gel from drying out).
+1. After imaging gel, transfer into a clear plastic square dish half-filled with transfer buffer, allow to sit for 15 minutes (Do this immediately after imaging to keep the gel from drying out).
-2. In another plastic dish soak the two black sponge pieces and 2 pieces of filter paper in transfer buffer. (for about 15 minutes as well)
+2. In another plastic dish soak the two black sponge pieces and 2 pieces of filter paper in a bin half-filled with transfer buffer. (for about 15 minutes as well)
-3. Wet membrane in a little bit of 100% methanol (should appear wet and not separated from surrounding methanol for 1-2 minutes before assembling the sandwich.
+3. Wet membrane in a little bit of 100% methanol for 1-2 minutes before assembling the sandwich.
-4. Briefly swish the membrane in transfer buffer in one of the bins before use.
+4. Briefly swish the membrane in transfer buffer in one of the bins before use, the membrane should be able to rest in the bin and not float on the surface.
 5. Once everything has finished soaking, its sandwich time:
 	* Get one of the transfer apparatuses (white and black swiss cheese looking thing), and place black side on the bench on a bunch of paper towels.
 	* Place on one black sponge